The Alchemy of Calm: Adaptogens for Menopause Anxiety in Your Second Spring

 Why It’s Used (Science):

-Rhodiola (Rhodiola rosea) is often described as gently energizing without feeling overly stimulating.
+Rhodiola (Rhodiola rosea) for menopause fatigue is a particularly well-matched application, especially for women who describe feeling emotionally depleted, mentally overloaded, or like their inner spark has dimmed.
+Rhodiola is often described as gently energizing without feeling overly stimulating.
 It has been studied for its potential to support mental stamina, mood, and cognitive clarity, particularly in states of fatigue and stress.

 The Soul of It: